-While providing clear benefits, our weighting approach also presents potential limitations.
-First, the framework provides a way forward to adjust for biases in scenario evidence available in the ensemble but does not provide a tool to identify gaps in the explored solution space.
+Our weighting framework, offers promise, but is no silver bullet.
+Its flexibility allows it to be applied the specific research questions of the user.
+However, expert judgment exists in the identification and choice of the weighting approaches, distance metrics or relevant indicators, and in interpretation of weighted ensembles.
+In this paper, we explore how some of these expert judgments might influence outcomes.
+Although flexibility of our framework is a strength, proliferation of weighting approaches within the scenario assessment literature could lead to reduced accessibility and transparency.
+It is therefore vital that there is clear and consistent reporting of applied weightings and justification of their underlying expert judgments.
+Acknowledging this, the structured nature of the framework can help to ensure the necessary expert judgment is well-guided and transparent.

+Moreover, transparency is of critical importance: scenario data have a range of applications, including those where there may be interests in presenting information in a particular way [cite legal example?].
+Without a clear framework and best-practice guidance, re-weighting scenario ensembles could facilitate parties with interests to present ensemble statistics in a way that supports their preferred narrative.

+It is common practice for scenario ensembles to be used to calculate headline statistics, rather than considering the intricacies of their composition [cite celine’s perspective paper].
+Our reweighting framework aims to improve the robustness of ensemble statistics, allowing the user to remove redundancy, and apply tailored quality and relevance criteria.
+However, it does not provide a tool to identify gaps in the explored solution space.
+It is important to acknowledge that even after reweighting, scenario ensembles are incomplete, and there is a danger that reweighting may produce an overconfidence in ensemble statistics, which should be treated with caution [cite peters et al 2023].
 A critical reflection therefore still needs to accompany its use.

-Second, as similar scenarios are down-weighted, a balance must be struck between accounting for repeated instances of scenarios that are fundamentally similar, whilst retaining useful information from areas in which they differ.
+Regarding diversity weighting, as similar scenarios are down-weighted, a balance must be struck between accounting for repeated instances of scenarios that are fundamentally similar, whilst retaining useful information from areas in which they differ.
 Scenarios that push the boundaries of conventional thinking and are less similar to more traditional modelled pathways, including emerging efforts to implement circular economy and degrowth storylines or those that focus on low energy demand35,36 are likely to be weighted higher and contribute more to category statistics under a weighted assessment.
-The drawback of this is that potential novel and emerging scenario approaches might over-emphasize scenarios with technologies at the boundaries of realism.
+The drawback of this is that potential novel and emerging scenario approaches might over-emphasise scenarios with technologies at the boundaries of realism.
+Indeed, diversity weighting in isolation could incentivise the creation of such scenarios in unintended ways.
+There is a need to explore extremes and novel approaches, but not without practical consideration of feasibility.
 This highlights the importance of careful consideration of all three aspects of the weighting framework that jointly cover aspects of relevance, quality and diversity.

 The role of experts in the assessment of the scenario literature will, therefore, remain as important as ever.
 We here present a first approach to account for scenario similarity and feasibility that can contribute to a larger toolbox of improved methods for scenario assessment.